 Would it not be excellent for the Lord to brag about us to the enemy?
 Would it not be even more impressive if we could prove Him right and make Him proud?

 “The righteous man walks in his integrity; his children are blessed after him.”

 Living with integrity does not benefit just us.
 The rewards of our life of integrity will be passed on even to the next generations.

-We need to have the integrity to establish our credibility when we proclaim God’s Word to people.
-It would not go well if we are known for lying, and we tell people that the Lord loves them or that He forgives us as long as we repent.
-If they doubt us, there is a good chance that they would doubt everything we say.
+We must have the integrity to establish our credibility when we proclaim God’s Word to people.
+It would not go well if we were known for lying and telling people that the Lord loves them or that He forgives us as long as we repent.
+If they doubt us, there is a good chance that they will doubt everything we say.

-We would also feel free because we would not be tied down by lies and deceit.
-By living a life of honesty and integrity, we can establish our credibility in the community, we can make God proud, and we can live a better life.
+We would also feel free because lies and deceit would not tie us down.
+By living a life of honesty and integrity, we can establish our credibility in the community, make God proud, and live a better life.